kalashjindal/audio_player_management_webapp_with_crud_operations/README.md

 ## :memo: Credits

-This app was created by [Your Name Here] for a web development course.
+This app was created by @kalashjindal

 Feel free to use, modify, and share this app as you see fit.
 Happy coding!